 Dr. McKeon contributes her talent and time to a number of bioscience and medical device organizations.
 From 2005 until 2016, she taught in the TI:GER® Program, a collaboration between Emory University School of Law and Georgia Institute of Technology, that focuses on technology commercialization in a multidisciplinary context.
 She is also a frequent lecturer regarding the role of intellectual property in entrepreneurship and has served as adjunct faculty at Emory Law School.
 Dr. McKeon is the author of more than 14 scientific publications.

 Dr. McKeon was named an “Atlanta Lawyer of the Year” in 2018 for Biotechnology Law and in 2012 for Patent Law by The Best Lawyers in America®.
-She was also listed in The Best Lawyers in America® for Patent Law and Biotechnology Law in 2018 and each of the nine years immediately preceding.
+She was also listed in The Best Lawyers in America® for Patent Law and Biotechnology and Life Sciences Law in 2019 and each of the ten years immediately preceding.
 Dr. McKeon has been recognized annually since 2009 by Chambers USA: America’s Leading Lawyers, which stated she “has a respected postdoctoral academic background and is highly regarding for her ‘great depth of knowledge’, particularly in biotech matters.”
 Dr. McKeon was named a Georgia “Super Lawyer” in 2018 and each of the ten years immediately preceding, a "Top 50 Women Georgia Super Lawyer" in 2018 and each of the five years immediately preceding, and a "Top 100 Georgia Super Lawyer” in 2016 by Super Lawyers magazine.
 She is a recipient of the 2013 Georgia Bio Community Award.
 Dr. McKeon was recognized by Georgia Bio for "being that rare combination of scientific expertise, legal acumen and sociability that affords her a broad role in the Georgia life sciences community.”
-She was named one of the "Top 10 IP Stars of the Top 250 Women in IP" in 2013 and 2016 and recognized as an "IP Star" in 2017 and the four years immediately preceding by Managing Intellectual Property magazine.
+She was named one of the "Top 10 IP Stars of the Top 250 Women in IP" in 2013 and 2016 and recognized as an "IP Star" in 2018 and the five years immediately preceding by Managing Intellectual Property magazine.
 Dr. McKeon was named a top patent practitioner in 2014-2017 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 She was named by Legal Media Group in its 2014, 2016 and 2017 Expert Guide to the World’s Leading Women in Business Law.
 Dr. McKeon was selected as a “Life Science Star” in the 2016 edition of LMG Life Sciences.
 She is AV Preeminent® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.